LokeshBolisetty/JiraMCPServer/README.md

 1. Copy .env.example to .env, and replace ```YOUR_JIRA_HOST_URL``` and ```YOUR_JIRA_PERSONAL_ACCESS_TOKEN```.
 The Jira host url must belong to a Jira server/ DC (the project is intended for Jira server/ DC).
 To generate your Personal Access Token, refer the section 'Creating PATs in the application' [here](https://confluence.atlassian.com/enterprise/using-personal-access-tokens-1026032365.html).
 2. Create and activate virtual environment, and install dependencies - ```pip install -r requirements.txt```
 3. Run ```mcp dev jira_mcp_server.py``` - this runs MCP Inspector which is a local way to test the defined tools and responses without involving an LLM.
+4. After MCP Inspector launches:
+   - In the "Command" field, enter the path to your Python executable (e.g., `python3.10` or the full path to your virtualenv Python)
+   - In the "Args" field, enter the full path to `jira_mcp_server.py`
+   - Click "Connect" to start the MCP server

+### Available Tools
+This MCP server provides various tools for interacting with Jira.
+For detailed documentation of all available tools, including parameters, return values, and usage examples, see the [Tools Documentation](./TOOLS.md).

 ### MCP Integration
 The server can be started using ```python jira_mcp_server.py```.